davepinch/pinchy.cc/collections/_about/about-me.md

 tags:
   - Me
 ---
 This blog is my *Commonplace Book*.
 It contains notes, snippets, photos, reminders, bookmarks -- anything of interest to me.
 It also serves as my extended memory as I get older.
-It might even become my only memory (this serves as a guiding principle in how I build the site).